Ultimate Atlantic City Real Estate Investing Guide for 2026

 Average Short-Term Rental Capitalization (Cap) Rates

-This benchmark compares rental property value to its yearly return.
-High cap rates show that properties are accessible in that community for decent prices.
-If cap rates are low, you can assume to spend more money for rental units in that city.
-The cap rate is determined by dividing the Net Operating Income (NOI) by the asking price or market value.
-This gives you a percentage that is the annual return, or cap rate.
+Average short-term rental capitalization (cap) levels are widely used by real estate investors to calculate the worth of rental properties.
+Generally, the less a property costs (or is worth), the higher the cap rate will be.
+When cap rates are low, you can prepare to pay more for rental units in that city.
+The cap rate is determined by dividing the Net Operating Income (NOI) by the price or market value.
+The percentage you will get is the investment property's cap rate.

 Local Attractions